chriskrycho/v5.chriskrycho.com/site/notes/2025/03/Yes Hallucinations are the Least Dangerous Exactly.md

 >
 > Those people are loudly declaring that they have under-invested in the crucial skills of reading, understanding and reviewing code written by other people.
 I suggest getting some more practice in.
 Reviewing code written for you by LLMs is a great way to do that.

 Okay, let’s grant all of that for the sake of argument.
-There are [significant reasons][spny] to be skeptical about other claims in Willison’s post, not least that “hallucination” is itself misleading in that it suggests the model is doing something different when it gets things wrong than when it gets things right—it is not!—, but I am leaving those aside here to make a different point:
+There are [significant reasons][spny] to be skeptical about other claims in Willison’s post,[^reasons] but I am leaving those aside here to make a different point:

 [spny]: https://v5.chriskrycho.com/elsewhere/substrate-engineering/